A Motion Picture Project

 Through Dog Pond Productions, Macy balances his prolific acting career with producing, shaping projects that emphasize innovative, character-driven narratives.
 The company is recognized for its commitment to meaningful, thought-provoking stories, with Macy’s hands-on approach ensuring high-quality content.
 As both actor and producer, he remains a driving force in independent cinema and television, championing projects with depth, heart, and impact.

-For over 15 years, TIFFANY BOYLE has leveraged her business-oriented sales and packaging skills to bring hundreds of films and documentaries to fruition.
+For more than 16 years, TIFFANY BOYLE has leveraged her business-oriented sales and packaging skills to bring hundreds of films and documentaries to fruition.
 Through her critical review of content and strategic use of Ramo Law resources, Tiffany creates successful content packaging that bridges the needs of both client and industry demands.

 Tiffany connects filmmakers with producers, co-producers, executive producers, co-finance partners, distributors, agencies and other industry representatives.
 She is also a Producer on Paul Schrader’s feature Oh, Canada, (starring Richard Gere, Jacob Elordi, & Uma Thurman), which premiered at the 2024 Cannes Film Festival.